8bitgeek/OpenNIC-Wizard/README.md

 The T1 (Tier 1) bootstrap file (server/bootstrap.t1) should be kept up to date with the [current T1 resolver list](https://servers.opennic.org/?tier=1)

 The T1 OpenNIC resolvers are the root domain servers for OpenNIC.

+Although these servers change very infrequently, they do change from time to time.
+The bootstrap procedure will not fail if the bootstrap.t1 file is not 100% up to date, so long as there are still a few vilid IP address, only the bootstrap performance will suffer (the start up time).

 [server/bootstrap.t1](server/bootstrap.t1)